 Hotels & Restaurants

 There are numerous hotels in Darjeeling to choose from, offering all sorts of accommodation.
-From basic accommodation for those on a shoestring budget, to mid-priced hotels with great facilities and top-notch hotels and resorts offering the ultimate luxury.
+From basic accommodation for those on a shoestring budget, to mid-priced hotels with great facilities and top-notch best resorts in Darjeeling offering the ultimate luxury.
 Regardless of your preference and budget, Darjeeling has something for all.

 When it comes to food, there are numerous food joints dotted around this charming town.
 The Darjeeling’s food scene is an amalgamation of various cultures, offering an eclectic mix of dishes from International cuisines to Tibetan cuisine, to Indian, Chinese and Nepali dishes.
 From high end restaurants to street joints that occupy every nook and corner of the town you are guaranteed to find culinary treats with a wide range of prices to suit all.